AP Lawyers Videos

 The following are enforcement options when a child is withheld or abducted:

 - Abduction of a child under the age of 14 by a parent or guardian in contravention of a custody order is a criminal offence under ss.
 282–283 of the Criminal Code.
-The Attorney General starts an action under s.
-283 to have the child returned.

 - Under the CLRA, the court has authority to make orders directing the appropriate police force to locate and apprehend a child, including search and entry orders.